UglyWillDuckling/diamond-mine/Emerald/emerald/Efforts/Active/execute program - python for programmers course/List Methods.md

 	contest_entrants
 	['Amir', 'Betty']

-.pop is most commonly used to remove the last element, as shown above.
+.`pop` is most commonly used to remove the **last element**, as shown above.
 But it can also remove other elements if we pass an optional index argument.

 	remaining_tasks = ["A", "B", "C"]
 	middle_task = remaining_tasks.pop(1)